 Since then, I’ve grown in my relationship with the Lord.
 I’ve learned a lot, with always more to learn, but the same question remains fresh on my mind.

 I don’t ever want to be so busy, so pre-occupied, or so focused only on my circumstances, that life just sails on by- in a blur.
 Before I know it, another year’s disappeared!

 In the past, I’ve “gone through the motions” too often, not giving “being present in the moment” a second thought.
-Perhaps aging has caused me to become more retrospective?
+Evidently, age has caused me to become more retrospective!